Bachelor of Arts, General Program

 Some program requirements may be met with credits earned through prior learning assessment and recognition (PLAR).

-If you plan to complete a credential through Open Learning, please fill in a Program Admission Form and send it to OL Admissions.
+If you plan to complete this or another credential through OL, please fill in a Program Admission Form and send it to OL Admissions.
 Contact Student Services with any questions regarding program admission.

 A minimum of 15 TRU credits (distance or on-campus)